sablier-labs/docs/docs/contracts/v2/reference/core/interfaces/interface.ISablierV2Lockup.md

 [RenounceLockupStream](/docs/contracts/v2/reference/core/interfaces/interface.ISablierV2Lockup.md#renouncelockupstream)
 and {MetadataUpdate} event.
 Notes:

 - This is an irreversible operation.
-- This function attempts to invoke a hook on the stream's recipient, provided that the recipient is a contract.
 Requirements:
 - Must not be delegate called.
 - `streamId` must reference a warm stream.
 - `msg.sender` must be the stream's sender.